-Oxford University Press also publishes the mother of all English-language dictionaries, the Oxford English Dictionary.
-It’s distinct in that it contains not only the etymology of every word in the English language but its first recorded usage.
-No book has as many stories and by understanding word usage over time, you get a deeper sense of a word’s many shades of meaning.
+The Oxford University Press publishes the mother of all English-language dictionaries, The Oxford English Dictionary (The OED).
+The OED us distinct in that it contains not only the etymology of every word in the English language but its first recorded usage.
+If you think of every etymology as a story, then no book has as many stories.
+And understanding these stories, you get a deeper sense of a word’s many shades of meaning.

-And compare that with Harry Mintzberg’s definition in his book, Strategy Safari:
+Especially compared that with Harry Mintzberg’s definition of strategy in his book, Strategy Safari:

 - Strategy as plan – a directed course of action to achieve an intended set of goals; similar to the strategic planning concept;

 - Strategy as pattern – a consistent pattern of past behavior, with a strategy realized over time rather than planned or intended.
 Where the realized pattern was different from the intent, he referred to the strategy as emergent;

 - Strategy as position – locating brands, products, or companies within the market, based on the conceptual framework of consumers or other stakeholders; a strategy determined primarily by factors outside the firm;